Data-driven priors and their posterior concentration rates: Empirical priors and posterior concentration

-As in Section~\ref{SS:known}, we will need four conditions in order to establish our adaptive posterior concentration rate result: two conditions on the sieve and sieve MLE, a local prior condition, and a global prior condition.
-Since we are seeking a stronger adaptive rate result, naturally, the conditions here are stronger.
+As before, various conditions are needed in order to prove that the posterior concentrates at a certain rate.
+Again, these come in the form of a condition on the sieve and local and global conditions on the prior.
+In this case, the complexity is unknown and we seek a more general adaptive concentration result so, naturally, the conditions here are more complicated than in Section~\ref{SS:known}.